ivanabjk/Mis_2025/recipe_app/README.md

 - Displays full details of a selected recipe.
 - Users can:
   - View ingredients and instructions
   - Add the recipe to their favorites
-  - Access the random recipe of the day

 <p align="center">
   <img src="../recipe_app_images_lab3/AddedToFavoritesFromMealDetailScreen.png" alt="Added to Favorites from Meal Detail Screen" height="550"/>